 Enrolment Fee: A £50 non-refundable deposit will be required to reserve your child's place.
 This will be deducted from your first months' fees.

 Notice of Leaving: Please note, as per the terms and conditions of the nursery, 4 weeks is required for the intention to withdraw your child.

 * Please note: Fee Increase

-We have ensured the price has been frozen for the last 2 years to try and keep the child care costs at an affordable amount for the families of the nursery but due to the increased outgoings, this is no longer sustainable.
+We have ensured the price has been frozen for the last 16 months to try and keep the child care costs at an affordable amount for the families of the nursery but due to the increased outgoings and the new 30 hours funding scheme from the government, this is no longer sustainable.